Do you have questions about the Henry Vilas Zoo?

-Summer internships are currently offered through UW Steven’s Point.
+Summer animal care internships are currently offered through UW Stevens Point.

 Our staff is dedicated to helping educate our community on the wildlife that calls Henry Vilas Zoo home.
-We are pleased to offer a variety of educational programming including sleepovers, pre-school programs, zoo camp, bleacher programs, and zoo to you.
+We are pleased to offer a variety of educational programming including sleepovers, pre-school programs, zoo camp, and Wild Encounters live animal programs.
 For more information on our programs, please visit our education page.

-We would be happy to provide a special birthday experience, including a private patio and birthday cake for the big day.
+We would be happy to provide a special birthday experience for the big day.
 Additional options, such as plush animals, carousel rides, train rides or up-close animal encounters, are also available.
-Click here for more information.
 Learn more about renting the zoo here for other special occasions.

 As an admission-free, community-supported zoo, we welcome groups from area schools, churches, after-school programs and more.
 For more information on bringing your group to the zoo, please visit our school trips page.